henriasv/lammps-logfile/README.md

 # Lammps logfile reader
-Tool to read a lammps logfile into a reasonable python data structure.
+Tool to read a lammps logfile into a simple python data structure with a `get()`-function providing the log data.

 ## Installation
 ```